Siddhant-Patil0203/ReLive/README.md

 # ReLive
 ### A Fitter Way to Life

-- Elevate your fitness journey with our app, connecting with friends, tracking your progress, and achieving your wellness goals with a personalized workout plan, alongside your supportive 'Gym Buddy' followers.
+- Elevate your fitness journey with our app, where you can connect with friends, track your exercise form and pose through ML, and achieve your wellness goals while following a tailored, personalized workout plan with the support of your 'Gym Buddy' followers.
 - Many skip the gym due to time constraints, intimidation, or lack of motivation.
-Our app eliminates these hurdles, bringing fitness to your fingertips, making it accessible, convenient, and enjoyable for everyone.
+Our app eliminates these hurdles, bringing fitness to your fingertips, and making it accessible, convenient, and enjoyable for everyone.

 ### Description :
 The fitness or the general healthcare industry in India is highly unregulated and is even worsen by unrealistic expectations , unlicienced trainers and lack of personalization.